Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: The Gamma -deepDSM

-In this subsection, we describe the fLB operator and show its regularization property.
-Let $f$ be a real-valued function on a general closed Riemann manifold $M$, then the Laplace-Beltrami operator is defined as
+In this subsection, we first introduce a regularized fLB operator and describe its preconditioning property.
+For a function $f: M\to \mathbb{R}$ on a general closed Riemann manifold $M$, the LB operator is defined as

 where $\nabla_M$ represents the gradient operator on the manifold $M$.
-Among the few different definitions of fractional derivatives~\cite{2016BucurValdinoci,2021Jin,2017Kwanicki,2020LischkePangGulianSong}, we chose to use the spectrum definition for simplicity as no boundary condition is imposed for a closed surface $\partial\Omega$.
-It is known that $-\Delta_{\partial \Omega}$ is a self-adjoint semi-positive-definite operator, whose zero eigenvalue is associated with a constant eigenfunction.
-Let $\lambda_k, \psi_k$ be the (non-zero) eigenvalues and orthonormal eigenfunctions of the $-\Delta_{\partial\Omega}$ respectively.
-Then every function $u\in H^1(\partial \Omega)$ admits the following expression
+Among various definitions of fractional derivatives~\cite{2016BucurValdinoci,2021Jin,2017Kwanicki,2020LischkePangGulianSong}, we opt for the Fourier-transform definition in our method, as the LB operator is a self-adjoint operator on a closed surface $\partial\Omega$ with no boundary condition imposed.
+Since $-\Delta_{\partial \Omega}$ is semi-positive-definite, for which zero is a simple eigenvalue associated with a constant eigenfunction, we let $\lambda_k, \psi_k$ be its (non-zero) eigenvalues and orthonormal eigenfunctions, respectively.
+Then, every function $u\in H^1(\partial \Omega)$ admits the following expression